Signatures (Basic): Three ways to use e-signing in TaxDome

 There are three ways to use electronic signatures on TaxDome:

-Requesting clients to e-sign completed documents and forms
+Request clients to e-sign completed documents and forms

-Here's how to use e-signatures with our Request Signature feature:
+Here's how to use e-signatures with our Request signature feature:

 1. Upload the document.

-2. Go to Documents, click the three dots to the far right of the PDF, then click Request Signature in the pull-down.
+2. Go to Documents, click the three dots to the far right of the PDF, then click Request signature in the pull-down.

 4. Indicate where the client needs to add their signature.